suds-community/suds/HACKING.rst

 | tools/

 * Project development utility scripts.
+Any internal Python modules are located under its ``suds_devel/`` package folder.

 | MANIFEST.in